Chaklader/Optimal-Shipping-Cost/README.md

 may not always be direct shipping from You to your friend, but perhaps through a number of your friends.

-To each of your friends you can ship a package of certain weight and dimensions at a fixed cost.
+To each of your friends, you can ship a package of certain weight and dimensions at a fixed cost.
 The formula for computing the shipment is the same for all of your friends in the network and is as follows: